bnnyng/garden/content/Temporal difference learning.md

 - Image from Sutton & Barlow, 2018.
 - TDL = learning through interactions with environment
-- In RL, can no longer access the underlying transition functions or reward function of a [[Markov decision processes and dynamic programming|Markov decision process]]
+- In RL, can no longer access the underlying transition functions or reward function of a [[Markov decision processes|Markov decision process]]
 	- **Question:** Is this true for all RL settings?